 HBO and its

 do not offer any audio description.
-The HBO Go App is
+(HBO Go is no longer

 HBO Max, or for Roku or Amazon devices, just HBO for now.
 "The idea is that most HBO subscribers should be